cschech/CBSD/README.md

 in /sys/conf/newvars.sh.

-as well as the removal of the "kernel reordering" in /etc/rc by default, or a check against
+as well as the removal of the "kernel reordering" in /etc/rc with the current approach not checking the link kit component checksums directly being deprecated, or a check against

 +sha512 -c /var/db/obj.${id}.sha512 *.o lorder /bsd

+before reordering, or making it optional for the user

-^ this I will refer to as (1) - the only valid precondition for doing it at runtime - can warn if signed or unsigned, users can even sign them whenever they want, etc
+^ this I will refer to as (1) - the only valid precondition for doing it at runtime rather than only ever after the initial compilation/linking by computing randomized offsets to the initial build offsets without preserving unlinked object code in the wild - can warn if signed or unsigned, users can even sign them whenever they want, etc

 the relinked kernel is random and you can just delete the input objects now, anyway, and keep the lorder file and then manually compute how to shuffle it without the linker doing it for you each time